Proverbs 22:12

 God preserves truth and frustrates deception.

-12 Yahweh’s eyes watch over knowledge; but he frustrates the words of the unfaithful.
+12 The LORD’s eyes keep watch over knowledge, but He frustrates the words of the faithless.

 God preserves truth and frustrates deception.